Matthew Hipkin

 This library takes a different approach to parsing where each loop within the scan only focuses on the current XML segment, so the first thing I had to do was create an enum to keep track of where I was within the XML:

-TCurrentTagType = (ttNone, ttFirstName, ttSurName, ttAge);
+type TCurrentTagType = (ttNone, ttFirstName, ttSurName, ttAge);

 LibXmlParser does not require the XML to exist as a string before being parsed and can load direct from a file or buffer.